Orthodontic Appliances

 Palatal Expanders

 Kenilworth, IL – Every orthodontic patient presents with a slightly different malocclusion – that is because each orthodontic issue is as individual as the patient is.
 But luckily for patients seeking out orthodontic treatment today, there are a variety of technologically advanced treatment options to help correct their issues.
-One appliance that Dr. Sara Spector uses is the lower lingual holding arch.
+One appliance that Dr. Michael Stosich uses is the lower lingual holding arch.

 Kenilworth, IL – Self-ligating braces have become a more popular orthodontic treatment option recently, thanks in part to the marketing behind them.
 Makers of these braces claim faster and more comfortable treatment times.
 But they also make the claim that self-ligating braces can eliminate the need for tooth extractions or the use of palatal expanders.

-Dr. Sara Spector, an orthodontics expert in the Chicago-area, believes these claims are not accurate, however.
+Dr. Michael Stosich, an orthodontics expert in the Chicago-area, believes these claims are not accurate, however.

 For orthodontic patients with certain malocclusions, braces alone cannot create the ideal bite needed for a healthy and stable smile.
 Orthodontists use appliances such as headgear and elastics, and in extreme cases even surgery, to ensure patients have properly functioning bites.
 Temporary anchorage devices are a great tool many orthodontists use instead of headgear or surgery for eligible patients.